How Safe Is Samui? - September 2021 Update Including Koh Phangan

 At the time of this update there have been no recently reported deaths in this corner of the Gulf of Thailand though there have been reports of box jellyfish sightings, specimen collections and stings requiring hospitalisation.
 Sadly, there there was a fatality on the east side of the Gulf in July 2020.
 Deadly box jellyfish are present and the risk remains real.

 In mid-2017, two stinger prevention nets were installed at Koh Samui.
 One is located at Lamai Beach and the second was installed at Chaweng Beach.
-At 100m long and 7 metres deep, these nets are prototypes in the testing phase and have not yet been proven to be fully safe.
-They were to be trialled until late-2017, though the net at Chaweng has been permanently removed.
+At 100m long and 7 metres deep, these nets have been tested by local authorities and are believed to be safe.
+Unfortunately though, the net at Chaweng has been permanently removed.
 This is an initiative of Thailand's Marine & Coastal Resources Department (in conjunction with the Koh Samui Municipality and Koh Samui Tourism Association) who have been monitoring the nets' effectiveness.
 Please observe warning and information signs.